syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Label

-You can use the `label` property to provide additional information for each step.
+You can show only label for each step by setting the `label` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}